Last Updated on May 5, 2022

 You know when you have to make an unexpected overnight trip and need to pack in a hurry?
 Instead of worrying about whether you’re going to forget something, keep a pre-packed kit of products under your bathroom sink so you can grab it in a hurry.
-Those sample sachets of shampoo and that mini-cleanser you got in last month’s Birchbox are perfect for putting into your kit.
+Think sample sachets of shampoo, mini toothpaste, and that cleanser you got in last month’s Birchbox.

 8. Invest in a crockpot.

 Okay, it’s not even really an investment, is it?
-They’re like $30.
+They’re around $30.
 But crockpots can make even the worst of chefs into Jamie Oliver, and you get to come home to a meal that’s ready to eat immediately.
-BAM!

 9. Start a capsule wardrobe.

-If you make your lunches ahead of time, you’ll a) make healthier choices by avoiding the cafeteria food, b) save money, and c) have the option to pack yourself some dark chocolate covered raisins as a snack and what could be better than THAT?
-Need some ideas?
-Check out these Healthy & Delicious Lunches For Work.
+If you make your lunches ahead of time, you’ll a) make healthier choices, b) save money, and c) have the option to pack yourself some dark chocolate-covered raisins as a snack – what could be better than THAT?

 12. Get a purse organizer.

-I don’t mean one of those cringe-worthy As Seen On TV purse organizers, people.
+I don’t mean one of those cringe-worthy As Seen On TV purse organizers.
 I’m talking about a little bag that you can keep easily-lost necessities like chapstick, hand lotion, bobby pins, and pens.
 No more wasted time emptying out your bag just to find a hair tie.

-Instead of having to drag around a flashdrive with you (that you keep forgetting in your work computer – ugh), start saving your documents to OneDrive or Google Drive (here’s how to do this).
+Instead of constantly losing your work in the abyss of your desktop, start saving your documents to OneDrive or Google Drive (here’s how to do this).
 You’ll be able to access your files anywhere, plus you avoid those duplicate files that drive you crazy because you don’t know which one is the current version.